jimhigson/oboe.js/writing/main/3_Background.md

 privileged position whereby their serialisation format mapped exactly onto the inbuilt types of the programming language.
 As such there was never any confusion regarding which object structure to de-serialise to.
-If this seems like a small advantage, contrast with the plethora of confusing and incompatible representations of JSON output presented by the various Java JSON parsers; JSON's Object better resembles Java's Map than Object and the confusion between JSON null, Java null, and Jackson's NullNode[^1] is a common cause of errors.
+Should this advantage seem insubstantial, contrast with the plethora of confusing and incompatible representations of JSON given by the various Java parsers: JSON's Object better resembles Java's Map interface than Java Objects and the confusion between JSON null, Java null, and Jackson's NullNode[^1] is a common cause of errors.
 Endowed with certainty regarding deserialisation, JSON parsers could be safely integrated directly into AJAX libraries.
 This provided a call style